 Check out interior height specs to make sure you won’t get claustrophobic, and lengths to make sure your head and feet won’t be pressing up against the walls.
 Some tents get tight for those over 6’ tall.
 For multi-person tents, consider how campers will get in and out without stepping on someone else in a middle-of-the-night pee run – two doors help.

 Most tent spec sheets include a diagram of the floor space with dimensions.
 If you can’t see the tent in person, mark out the dimensions on a floor and make sure it’s big enough for your needs.
 If you are at a store checking one out, have the sales clerk throw air mattress(s) inside of it and see how it fits.
 Climb in yourself and stretch out.
+See more on tent sizes.

 Selecting a Camp Site and Usage Tips